-- 1) The Generator Owner shall purchase and install recording equipment to monitor the performance of their protection and control equipment for those parallel generator sites interconnected with the DEC System at a voltages level of 69kV and above. - 2) The Company reserves the right to specify the voltages, currents, device status, etc. to be monitored and recorded by this event recording equipment. - 3) Event information may be recorded by event record features internal to microprocessor type protective relays, by separate digital fault/event recorders or by a combination of these two methods. - 4) When a digital fault/event recorder is installed, the Company will specify a manufacturer and type to insure compatibility with other digital fault/event recorders in the DEC System. - 5) The Company shall have remote access to any recorded information for use in analyzing the performance of the overall electric Grid. - The Generator Owner will supply a dialup telephone line for the event recording equipment for remote access of the data. - 7) RFC (ReliabilityFirst Corporation) has additional fault recorder requirements for generator sites interconnected at 200kV or above and having either a single generator 250 MVA or greater or an aggregate generating plant capacity of 750 MVA or greater.
-The prospective Generator Owner should review RFC Standard PRC-002, FRC-01, 5/14/09, Disturbance Monitoring and Reporting Requirements.
+- The Generator Owner shall purchase and install recording equipment to monitor the performance of their protection and control equipment for those parallel generator sites interconnected with the DEC system at a voltages level of 69 kV and above. - 2.
+The Company reserves the right to specify the voltages, currents, device status, etc. to be monitored and recorded by this event recording equipment. - 3.
+Event information may be recorded by event record features internal to microprocessor type protective relays, by separate digital fault/event recorders or by a combination of these two methods. - 4.
+When a digital fault/event recorder is installed, the Company will specify a manufacturer and type to insure compatibility with other digital fault/event recorders in the DEC system. - 5.
+The Company shall have remote access to any recorded information for use in analyzing the performance of the overall electric Grid. - 6.
+The Generator Owner will supply a dialup telephone line for the event recording equipment for remote access of the data. - 7.
+The prospective Generator Owner should comply with NERC Standard PRC-002-2 Disturbance Monitoring and Reporting Requirements.
 NERC Standards are routinely modified.
-It is the responsibility of Generator Owner to be knowledgeable of an in compliance with applicable NERC/RFC Reliability Standards. - 8) Digital fault recorders should be time synchronized to a reference traceable to the National Institute of Standards and Technology (NIST).
+It is the responsibility of Generator Owner to be knowledgeable of an in compliance with applicable NERC Standards. - 8.
+Digital fault recorders should be time synchronized to a reference traceable to the National Institute of Standards and Technology (NIST)

-IX.
+XI.
 Performance Considerations